quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 ## Which are the limitations of the two proxy-types?

 - Overview of `CGLIB Proxies`:
-  - Generate a new class that subclass the target class and wrap the target object at compile time.
+  - Generate a new class that subclass the target class and wrap the target object at runtime.

 - Overview of `JDK Dynamic Proxies`:
   - Implement the same interface as target class and wrap the target object at runtime.